luk400/vim-jukit/README.md

 ### Commands

-When working with virtual environments, you can activate it before starting the python shell using the `KittyPy` command, e.g.:
+When working with virtual environments, you can activate it before starting the python shell using the `JukitPy` command, e.g.:

 ```
 :JukitPy conda activate myvenv
 ```

-This will open a new kitty terminal window, activate the virtual environment using the given command, and then open the python shell with the matplotlib backend for inline plotting (if `b:inline_plotting == 1`).
+This will open a new kitty-terminal-window, activate the virtual environment using the given command, and then open the python shell with the matplotlib backend for inline plotting (if `b:inline_plotting == 1`).

 ## Other notes to be aware of